ConnorFriday-code/Pharos-Computers/README.md

 <h4>Services info</h4>

--Buttons break the content down from being a large page of text down into easily comprehensible text
+-Buttons break the content down from being a large page of text into easily comprehensible text

--Buttons reduces the scrolling it would take to find content
+-Buttons reduce the scrolling it would take to find content

 ![Services mobile](readme-images/end-result-images/Services-sm.PNG)